 A player may slide into second or third base or when returning to any base.
+A player may not slide into first base or the home scoring plate.
 A runner must make every effort to avoid colliding with opposing players while running the bases or sliding.
 If in the umpire's judgement a runner misses a base to avoid a collision, the runner will not be called out.
 If in the umpire's judgement the runner fails to avoid a collision with a defensive player involved in the play the ball will be declared dead and that runner called out.
 All base runners except the batter/runner will be returned to their previous base unless forced to advance.
-If in the umpire's judgement the runner's collision with the defensive player involved in the play runner will be called out.
+If in the umpire's judgement the runner's collision with the defensive player involved in the play negates a double play, the umpire may award a second out.
+The runner closest to home will be called out.

 Sliding should only be done to legally and safely obtain a base.
 If the play has already been made at the base,

-Sliding should only be done to legally and safely obtain a base.
-If the play has already been made at the base, (defensive player has made the force out), there should be no reason for the runner to slide.
+(defensive player has made the force out), there should be no reason for the runner to slide.
 Going down into a slide short of the base to avoid a throw is okay.
 Sliding should not be done to break-up or negate any defensive play being made on another runner.
 When sliding the player must slide into the bag NO hook slide to either side of the bag is legal nor is sliding past the bag...
-If the offensive players legs/arms go into a defensive player or anywhere other than the base, (Automatic Out), NoteIf in the umpire's judgement there was no play being made on the runner, and the runner went past the bag but there was no one tending the base then no out shall occur for an illegal slide (2-19-24).
+If the offensive players legs/arms go into a defensive player or anywhere other than the base, (Automatic Out), \\Note\\If in the umpire's judgement there was no play being made on the runner, and the runner went past the bag, then no out shall occur for an illegal slide.
 ALL PLAYS ARE STILL FORCE PLAYS!
-(11-26-23)